material-foundation/material-foundation-conventions-objc/README.md

 ## Style conventions

-GOS libraries use clang-format to automatically clean up stylistic aspects of the source.
+MDF libraries use clang-format to automatically clean up stylistic aspects of the source.
 Place a copy of [.clang-format](.clang-format) at the root of the library tree.

 There is a soft (aka: human-enforced) 100 character line length limit.